GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Greatsword (large)
 A greatsword from the time when elves ruled over castles, giants roamed the land, and dragons reigned as scourages across the world.
 This is a large sized greatsword of fine craftsmanship, gaining a +1 bonus for the purpose of inflicting a critical hit. *Against Drakomadiae, it is instead simply a +1 bonus.
 Against a dragon, the sword instead gains a +3 bonus.
 If it would qualify to damage armor against that creature, it also inflicts a cutting attack*.
 Many dragons will recognise the sword by looking at it.

+**Dragon's Fist** (*unique*)
+$6,700 , 2 lbs.
+Katar
+A serrated blade on this punching dagger grants it a -1 against foes in plate and foes blocking with a shield, but a +1 against unarmored foes and foes in gambeson or cuirass (unless blocking with a shield).
+When you clave with this weapon *you may use your reaction to gain 1d4-1 points of spell sickness.
+If you do, a flash of fire is produced, inflicting a fire attack against each creature your cleave attacks.
+The effects of the fire attacks have no effect on the cleave.
+If you have more spell sickness than the number of creatures within your cleave arc, you cannot do this*.
+If name is known *user may choose to have the critical hit of this weapon treated as that of a fire attack*.

 **Dragon's Tongue** (*unique*)
 $6,500, 4 lbs.
 Longsword
 A well forged hand-and-a-half sword.
-Range is increased to 4 feet  You may wield this sword with two hands.
+Range is increased to 4 feet.
+You may wield this sword with two hands.
 If you do, you may treat your attack total as being 1 higher for the purpose of determining if it is a critical hit. *User may cast the Dragon's Breath spell as though they knew it.
-Additionally, anytime the an  attack with this sword would qualify to damage armor or is a critical hit, it also inflicts a fire attack*.
+Additionally, anytime an attack with this sword would qualify to damage armor or is a critical hit, it also inflicts a fire attack*.
 If name is known, user may *treat the standard attack by this weapon as a fire or toxic*.

 **Dyrwyn** (*unique*)